pyvista/pyvista/doc/api/core/point-grids.rst

 This creates an empty grid, and is not useful until points and cells are added to it.
 VTK points and cells can be added with ``SetPoints`` and ``SetCells``, but the inputs to these need to be ``vtk.vtkCellArray`` and ``vtk.vtkPoints`` objects, which need to be populated with values.
-Grid creation is simplified by initializing the grid directly from numpy arrays as in the following section.
+With PyVista, grid creation is simplified by initializing the grid directly from numpy arrays, as demonstrated in the following section.

 Loading from File